gitlabhq/omnibus-gitlab/doc/common_installation_problems/README.md

 #### Install custom certificate authorities:

+Starting from GitLab version *8.9*, the omnibus-gitlab package will handle custom certificates.

 1. Place your custom (Root CA) or a self-signed certificate in the `/etc/gitlab/trusted-certs/` directory;
 For example, `/etc/gitlab/trusted-certs/customcacert.pem`.